jlusiardi/homekit_python/README.md

 The option `-f` specifies the file that contains the pairing data.

 The option `-a` specifies the alias for the device.

+The option `-s` specifies the method used for pairing:
+ * `auto` decide the authentication method via discovery data
+ * `hw` use hardware authentication method
+ * `sw` use software authentication method

 The option `--adapter` specifies which Bluetooth device to use.
 This is optional and `hci0` is the default and is only used if the paired device is using Bluetooth LE.